 During low maintenance tasks (simply being alive, typing at the computer, driving your car etc.) the body relies on fat.
-But for high intensity activities (weightlifting, fast running), carbs go to the forefront, because carbs turn into energy much faster than fat.
-As weightlifting is one of those tasks where you need a lot of energy, doing it without carbs in your system limits your performance.
+But for high intensity activities (weightlifting, fast running), carbs go to the forefront, because carbs convert to energy much faster than fat.
+As weightlifting is one of the tasks where you need a lot of energy, doing it without carbs in your system limits your performance.

 Carbohydrates themselves belong to one of two types: simple or complex.
 Simple carbs you digest faster than complex, so the latter provide your body with fuel for longer.

-The ideal is to have about 50% of your daily calories come from complex carbs, with some simple ones 30 to 60 minutes before a workout.
-I find that eating a banana works great for the latter, as bananas are a mixture of simple and complex carbohydrates.
+The ideal is to have about 50% of your daily calories come from complex carbs and some simple carbs 30 to 60 minutes before a workout.
+I find that eating a banana works great for the latter, as bananas are a great mixture of simple and complex carbohydrates.

 Your body builds your muscles from protein and without it, muscle-building just can’t happen.
 Giving your muscles a great workout but no protein is like giving a bunch of diligent construction workers a blueprint but no concrete.

 Aim for 1 g of protein per lb of body weight per day (or 2 g per kg).
 That’s the maximum amount research says is beneficial.
 More is just a waste.

 To get enough protein you don’t need expensive supplements.
 Protein powders and such are just substitutes for getting enough protein from real food.
 For ideas check my video on cheap natural protein sources and the top 10 list of high protein foods I sorted by dollar value.